Editing or deleting users

 You can delete or disable users.
 In either case, their user licenses become free – however, not till 28 days at least after they were last assigned to the users.
 You can then reassign licenses, if you want to import new users (see the last seven Illus. in Assigning a license to a user).

-The user is removed from Management Console and the ThinPrint license becomes released (left arrow in Illus. below).
-See also the section Releasing ThinPrint licenses. - Edit
+The user is removed from Management Console and the ThinPrint license becomes released.
+See also the section Releasing ThinPrint licenses (below).

-Selecting EDIT opens a dialogue, in which you can remove the check mark in front of THINPRINT ENABLED (right arrow in Illus. below).
+Selecting Edit opens a dialogue, in which you can remove the check mark in front of ThinPrint enabled (arrow).
 The relevant user remains on the list, but is disabled and the license becomes free.
 With disabling users it’s possible to deny them printing with ThinPrint.

 Releasing ThinPrint licenses